Dragonmystic707/exalted-reincarnated/docs/System.md

 #### Complications

-A **Complication** is a tool for the Storyteller to inject danger, twists, and story momentum into the Story–*without Player Characters being able to meaningfully react.* (The Characters will almost certainly react, but the outcome is a forgone conclusion.)
+A **Complication** is a tool for the Storyteller to inject danger, twists, and story momentum into the Story--*without Player Characters being able to meaningfully react.* (The Characters will almost certainly react, but the outcome is a forgone conclusion.)

-In other words, while Players can spend Strife to Turn the Scene in their *favor*, Storytellers can give Strife to Turn the Scene *against* the Players–not simply describe challenges or consequences of actions.
+In other words, while Players can spend Strife to Turn the Scene in their *favor*, Storytellers can give Strife to Turn the Scene *against* the Players--not simply describe challenges or consequences of actions.

-The Storyteller gifts a Strife Point to all Players who are affected by this event–and this single Strife Point guarantees the *outcome* of the event in the Scene, no matter how many attempts are made.
+The Storyteller gifts a Strife Point to all Players who are affected by this event--and this single Strife Point guarantees the *outcome* of the event in the Scene, no matter how many attempts are made.

 **Examples:**